ropfoo/ez-gmaps/README.md

 You cann now feel free to size it via css.

-> **NOTE:** by default an empty div has a size of 0 so make sure to set a height attribte.
+> **NOTE:** by default an empty div has a size of 0 so make sure to set a height attribute.

 #### 2. Import '**_ez-gmaps.js_**'